 2. Cushioning effect against the skull expansion process.

-Brown fat encourages angiogenesis (new blood vessel formation).
 And that's important because hair undergoes a growth cycle.
-And during the growing phase of that cycle, follicles will continuously try to grow deep down into the dermis of the skin where they can receive an abundant supply of blood.
+During the growing phase of this cycle, follicles continuously try to grow deep down into the dermis of the skin where they can receive an abundant supply of blood.

-Given that a layer of brown adipose tissue will increase the
+Given that a layer of adipose tissue will increase the

 thickness of the dermis, it may provide a cushioning effect that can